hespanha/tenscalc/doc/sphinx/optimization.rst

 :``lambda_``: vector stacked with all dual inequality variables at the
               (last) Newton step.

-.. comment:: .. warning:: INCOMPLETE - MISSING SENSITIVITY VARIABLES (perhaps not needed if using |Tvars2optimizeCS|)
+.. comment .. warning:: INCOMPLETE - MISSING SENSITIVITY VARIABLES (perhaps not needed if using |Tvars2optimizeCS|)

 .. warning::